semihlevent/eyks-loader/README.md

 ## `speed`

 Speed prop is a numeric property.
 Set the speed as desired between 0 to 10.
 Default value is `1.5`

+## `spinDelay`

+Spin delay prop is a numeric property.
+Set the spinDelay as desired milisecond value.
+There is no delay by default

 ## `statusBar`